Go to the Nature Institute’s home page

 You have doubtless heard many times how a mutation or engineered alteration of such-and-such a gene “causes” this or that result.
 How often, by contrast, do you hear that a slight change in the way your cells orchestrate the sculpting of this or that protein can make the difference between life and death?

-The central player in the splicing drama is known as the spliceosome, which is not so much a rigidly fixed thing or structure as it is a complex performance.
+The central player in the sculptural drama of splicing is known as the spliceosome, which is not so much a rigidly fixed thing or structure as it is a complex performance.
 The performers include a few critically important small RNAs and over 150 proteins.1 Together — although in several, separate, coordinated groups that must continually reconfigure themselves during the process — they excise the protein-unrelated pieces of the RNA and then stitch together a selection of the ones remaining.
 Misjudging any of the potentially many places to cut the mRNA — shifting the point of severance by a single “letter”, or nucleotide base, out of (in many cases) thousands — could possibly render the resulting mRNA useless for producing protein, if not downright harmful.

-We heard a little bit in Chapter 3 about the puzzle of topoisomerases.
+We heard a little bit in Chapter 3 (“What Brings Our Genome Alive?”) about the puzzle of topoisomerases.
 In a way that is difficult to fathom, these molecules make cuts in the DNA double helix in order to release knots and “untangle” the seemingly indecipherable spatial complexity of chromosomes (46 in the human case) that are tightly packed into the cell nucleus.
 But the challenge for the spliceosome as it does its work seems no less daunting.
 And the fact that there is indeed coherently describable work to do already takes us beyond normal physical explanation to the idea of an unfolding meaning.

 The key, chemically active part of the spliceosome complex “is short lived and reconstructed from individual pieces for each splicing event” (Papasaikas and Valcárcel 2016).
 This is the part that actually cuts and stitches together the RNA once the end-points for the next excision are chosen.
 Moreover, few of the scores of proteins required for the activity stay together throughout the intricate work on a single RNA.
 “At all transitions in the splicing process, the spliceosome’s underlying RNA-protein interaction network is compositionally and conformationally remodeled and at each step there is a massive exchange of [spliceosomal] proteins” (Wahl and Lührmann 2015).